Chapter 6.1

 The Items sublist on transactions is the most heavily used.
 Optimize it for fast, accurate entry.

-Customization Forms Transaction Forms [Form] Sublist Fields
+Customization Forms Transaction Forms [Form] Screen Fields Items

 Essential vs. Optional Columns